Stress affects your fertility. We can’t ignore this fact any longer.

 Furthermore, long-term stress can reduce your IVF success.
 UK scientists measured cortisol levels in women undergoing IVF.
 They took samples of hair and saliva.
 Hair sampling allows analysis of cortisol over the preceding 3–6 months.
 While saliva sample shows immediate stress levels.
 Results were eye-opening.
 Women exposed to chronic stress were 27% less likely to conceive with IVF.

 Is it realistic to think that a single acupuncture session can reduce the cumulative effects of stress that has happened over a longer period, say 3-6 months?

 A recent study led by Dr Sutton explored this question.
 They compared a month of regular acupuncture with one session on the day of embryo transfer.
 Acupuncture on the day of embryo transfer is often recommended by reproductive endocrinologists.

 To no surprise women who had several acupuncture sessions felt more relaxed.
 Unfortunately, researchers didn’t further explore if acupuncture dose has an impact on pregnancy rates.

 It is quite common that stress leads to women quitting IVF too early.
-This another important reason making this acupuncture study relevant.
+This is another important reason making this acupuncture study relevant.
 Psychological pressure is the number one reason why women stop ART treatments before achieving the dream of a baby.

 If you’re trying naturally or with IVF, we recommend starting with acupuncture early.
 Reduced stress could be one of the mechanisms how acupuncture may improve your IVF success rates.
 It may help you to complete your family sooner.

 A Comparison of Stress Levels in Women Undergoing Single Versus Multiple Acupuncture Session Prior to Embryo Transfer